How to Avoid Altitude Sickness

 Beginning at about 6,500 feet, oxygen becomes thinner, and if you are not used to it, you can find yourself in the beginning stages of altitude sickness.
 Your body requires time to acclimate to the reduced oxygen and changes in air pressure.
+It’s important to drink lots of water.
 Lack of oxygen in your blood can cause:

 The Five Secrets to Preventing Altitude Sickness